railsuser2014/openobject-doc-book-en/10/index.rst

 And you can gain from increased operational quality even if you reduce your human resourcing intensity.
-Because there are fewer repetitive tasks for your staff to do, they can concentrate on higher added-value work.
+Because there are fewer repetitive tasks for your staff to do, they can concentrate on higher value-added work.
 We frequently receive the gratitude of senior management who get better results from their business because they have adopted OpenERP.